Cross-Task Affinity Learning for Multitask Dense Scene Predictions: Experimental Setup

 \subsection{Datasets}

-We perform our experiments on NYUv2~\cite{Silberman:ECCV12} and Cityscapes~\cite{Cordts2016Cityscapes} datasets, which are both very popular for multitask learning. \textbf{NYUv2} contains 1449 densely labelled RGB-depth images of indoor scenes.
-The raw dataset contains images with incomplete depth values; which are masked during training.
-The tasks associated with this dataset are 13-label semantic segmentation, depth estimation, and surface normals prediction.
-The dataset does not contain surface normal labels out-of-the-box, so we used the pseudo ground surface normals data obtained from~\cite{eigen2015predicting}, which include some incomplete values at the same locations as the corresponding depth maps.
-The training and validation sets contain 795 and 654 images respectively, and the resolution of the images is $288\times 384$. \textbf{Cityscapes} is a larger dataset containing 3475 outdoor urban street scenes with fine annotations taken from 50 cities over several months of the year.
-From the set of fine annotations, we have 2975 train and 500 validation images.
-The tasks associated with this dataset are 19-label semantic segmentation and depth estimation.
-The labels used are from their official documentation that group several labels into a void class, and specify 19 other labels that should be used during training.
-The resolution of the images is $128\times 256$.
+\s{We perform our experiments on NYUv2~\cite{Silberman:ECCV12}, Cityscapes~\cite{Cordts2016Cityscapes}, and PASCAL-Context~\cite{mottaghi_cvpr14} datasets, which are all very popular for multitask learning. \textbf{NYUv2} contains 1449 densely labelled RGB-depth images of indoor scenes.
+The tasks associated with this dataset include semantic segmentation, depth estimation, and surface normals. \textbf{Cityscapes} is a larger dataset containing 3475 outdoor urban street scenes with fine annotations taken from 50 cities over several months of the year.
+The tasks associated with this dataset are semantic segmentation and depth estimation. \textbf{PASCAL-Context}~\cite{mottaghi_cvpr14} is an even larger dataset derived from the PASCAL VOC 2010 challenge \cite{pascal-voc-2010}, containing pixel-wise annotations for 10,103 images.
+These images cover a wide range of indoor and outdoor scenes with various objects.
+The tasks associated with this dataset are semantic segmentation, human parts segmentation, saliency detection, edge detection, and surface normals.

-For both datasets, we use publicly available preprocessed versions courtesy of~\cite{liu2019end}.
+For both NYUv2 and Cityscapes, we use publicly available preprocessed datasets courtesy of~\cite{liu2019end}.
+For PASCAL-Context, we use the data and preprocessing code from~\cite{bruggemann2021exploring}.
+More details on these datasets can be found in the appendix.}

+We conduct our experiments on the widely-used NYUv2~\cite{Silberman:ECCV12}, Cityscapes~\cite{Cordts2016Cityscapes}, and PASCAL-Context~\cite{mottaghi_cvpr14} datasets, popular in multitask learning. \textbf{NYUv2} contains 1449 densely labeled RGB-depth indoor scene images, with tasks including semantic segmentation, depth estimation, and surface normals. \textbf{Cityscapes} is a larger dataset with 3475 outdoor urban street scenes, annotated from 50 cities, supporting semantic segmentation and depth estimation tasks. \textbf{PASCAL-Context}~\cite{mottaghi_cvpr14}, derived from the PASCAL VOC 2010 challenge~\cite{pascal-voc-2010}, contains pixel-wise annotations for 10,103 images of diverse indoor and outdoor scenes.
+Its tasks include semantic segmentation, human parts segmentation, saliency detection, edge detection, and surface normals.
+We use publicly available preprocessed datasets from~\cite{liu2019end} for NYUv2 and Cityscapes, and from~\cite{bruggemann2021exploring} for PASCAL-Context.
+More details on these datasets are provided in the appendix.